cppalliance/safe-cpp/proposal/draft.md

 Slices have dynamic length and are _incomplete types_.
 You may form borrows, references or pointers to slices and access through those.
 These are called _fat pointers_ and are 16 bytes on 64-bit platforms.
 The data pointer is accompanied by a length field.

-The new array type, the slice type and the legacy builtin array type panic on out-of-bounds subscripts.
+The new array type, the slice type and the legacy built-in array type panic on out-of-bounds subscripts.
 They exhibit bounds safety in the new object model.
 Use [unsafe subscripts](#unsafe-subscripts) to suppress the runtime bounds check.

 Making `std::pair`, `std::tuple` and `std::array` magic types with native support for relocation is on the short list of language improvements.
 We hope to incorporate this functionality for the next revision of this proposal.
 In the meantime, the first-class replacement types provide us with a convenient path forward for developing the safe standard library.